work-with-ankit/Mern-StackProject./README.md

 # Mern-StackProject.
-"A modern Pinterest clone built with Node.js, Express, MongoDB, and Mongoose, featuring dynamic EJS templates for seamless user interaction and beautiful pinboards."
+"A sleek and user-friendly library website built with Node.js, Express, MongoDB, and Mongoose, featuring dynamic views powered by EJS."